 Health & Safety

-As Coronavirus information is rapidly evolving and changing, it is important that you rely on good information.
-For more detailed information about Coronavirus, please visit the websites for Centers for Disease Control or Missouri Department of Health and Senior Services.
+The health and safety of our College community is a priority.
+For more detailed information about COVID-19, please visit the websites for the Centers for Disease Control or Missouri Department of Health and Senior Services.

 How Can You Protect Yourself

 - Wash your hands frequently with soap and water.

 - Keep hand sanitizer or wipes with you.

 - If at all possible, avoid close contact with people who are sick.

 - Cover your mouth and nose when you cough or sneeze.

 - Avoid touching your eyes, nose or mouth to prevent infection.

 What can I do to keep myself healthy?